mbraga-s/minishell/README.md

-    	char		**inflag;	// array using "0" and "1" as flags depending of the type of infile char		**outfile;	// same as infile but for files to write to char		**outflag;	// same as inflag but for the outfiles int		pid;		// for the pid of the fork to be stored struct s_data	*next;		// pointer to the next node of the list struct s_data	*prev;		// pointer to the previous node of the list
+    	char		**inflag;	// array using "0" and "1" as flags depending of the type of infile char		**outfile;	// same as infile but for files to write to char		**outflag;	// same as inflag but for the outfiles int		fd_in;		// for the fd of an infile to be stored int		fd_out;		// for the fd of an outfile to be stored int		pid;		// for the pid of the fork to be stored struct s_data	*next;		// pointer to the next node of the list struct s_data	*prev;		// pointer to the previous node of the list